(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 The flakes that we see on dogs with seborrhea are dead scales (dead skin cells).
 In a normal dog, the cycle of dead cells being replaced by new skin cells is about 3 weeks.

-Canine seborrhea can be primary idiopathic seborrhea which is hereditary and is most commonly seen in certain breeds, including the Spaniels (American Cocker Spaniels and English Springer Spaniels), Labrador Retrievers, German Shepherds, West Highland White Terriers, Basset Hounds, Irish Setters, and Shar-peis.
+This type of seborrhea is most commonly seen in certain breeds, including the Spaniels (American Cocker Spaniels and English Springer Spaniels), Labrador Retrievers, German Shepherds, West Highland White Terriers, Basset Hounds, Irish Setters, and Shar-peis.

-Seborrhea in dogs can also be secondary seborrhea which is as a result of other underlying diseases, such as:
+Seborrhea in dogs can also be secondary seborrhea, which is as a result of other underlying diseases, such as:

 If you suspect your dog has seborrhea, it is important that you ask your vet to do tests to see if your dog is suffering from any of the health problems that may cause the skin problem.

 Secondary seborrhea can be cured by tackling the underlying cause and controlling the symptoms of the skin condition.